nfo94/ddd-with-go/deepseek_summary.md

-I asked Deepseek to summarize DDD concepts and this is what it has come up with:

 Bounded Context: Defines a specific boundary within which a particular model applies, ensuring consistency and clarity in terminology and rules.